Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_air.md

 ### Computer Automatic Acquisition Mode (CAA)

-Once in Cage mode, the radar can be selected in to Computer Automatic Acquisition using the Nose Gear Steering button on the stick.
+Once in Cage mode, the radar can be selected into Computer Automatic Acquisition using the Nose Gear Steering button on the stick.

 In CAA, the radar enters a vertical-oriented scan pattern 78 degrees in height